Bronte's City/Monuments - Church of San Vito

 SAN VITO

-The church of San Vito and the homonymous convent rise in the highest part of the town and look on the big panoramic square close to the most ancient road board of Bronte: the via Santi that starting from Piazza Maddalena (today Piazza Nunzio Azzia) arrives up to the sanctuary of the Annunciated.
+The Church of San Vito and the adjacent convent of the same name are located in the highest part of the town (the Poggio di San Vito) and overlook the large panoramic square near the oldest and longest road in the town: Via Santi which, starting from Piazza Maddalena (now Piazza Nunzio Azzia), reaches the sanctuary of the Annunziata, in the lower part of Bronte.

-No mention is made of either the convent or the church in the report that the bishop of Monreale, Monsignor Torres, gave on the occasion of his pastoral visit to Bronte in 1574.
+No mention is made of either the convent or the church in the report that the bishop of Monreale, Mons.
+Torres, made on the occasion of his pastoral visit to Bronte in 1574.

-P. Gesualdo De Luca in the History of the City of Bronte writes that towards the end of 1500 «D. Rocco Papotto built the Church of S. Vito at his expense, from which the larger one built by the Observant Fathers later arose.
+The first information on its origins is given by P. Gesualdo De Luca in the History of the City of Bronte.
+In regretting very much for not having precise information he writes that in the aforementioned marriage registers the day of June 1, 1600 is mentioned and that probably towards the end of 1500 «D. Rocco Papotto, at his own expense built the Church of S. Vito, from which later arose the larger one built by the Observant Fathers.»

-The ancient church and the surrounding land were therefore granted a few decades later to the observant Friars Minor of the Order of Saint Francis to build the convent there.
+The ancient church and the surrounding land a few decades later were, therefore, granted by the Municipality to the Observant Friars Minor of the Order of Saint Francis to build the convent.

 Restorations and renovations